Here’s what to know as a summer of wildfires prompts air-quality alerts across the West

 Smoke is primarily composed of particulate matter, and Richmond-Bryant said there’s evidence that short-term exposure to particulate matter can lead to increased cardiovascular events.
 Exposure can also cause respiratory illnesses such as asthma, she said.

 People with asthma or other preexisting diseases, as well as young children and the elderly, are especially vulnerable to the hazards of wildfire smoke, experts said.
-Wexler said people who do manual labor outdoors can also be vulnerable, because they’re breathing more and exposed to a higher level of air pollution while outside.
+Wexler said people who do manual labor outdoors can also be vulnerable, because they’re breathing more of and are exposed to a higher level of air pollution while outside.

 ‘This is a very dangerous combination’: New study says wildfire smoke linked to increased covid cases, deaths